rashevskyv/dbi/README_ENG.md

 *Main menu hotkey for this option*: **Y** button.

 In order to use this option you will first require dbibackend (`dbibackend.exe` for Windows,` dbibackend` from `dbibackend.tar.xz` for all).
-Launch dbibackend, select the files to install, select Start server, connect a USB-C cable from your PC to your Switch and select Install title from USB in dbi.
+Launch dbibackend, select the files to install, select Start server, connect a USB-C cable from your PC to your Switch and select **Install title from USB** in DBI.

 From here you will select and install your files on the Switch in the same fashion as using Browse SD Card / Browse USB0 Drive